Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/elimination.md

 # Page Title
 <div style="text-align: justify">
-Solving a set of simultaneous equations (when there is a unique solution) can be done by subtracting multiples of one from another such that one variable is 'eliminated'.
-By repeating this procedure, we can eliminate all but one variable from an equation, leaving a trivially easy solution of the value of the remaining variable.
-Having found the value of that variable, we can move to trivially solving any equation involving two variables provided one of them is the one we have previously solved.
+Solving a set of simultaneous equations (when there is an unique solution) can be done by subtracting multiples of one from another such that an unknown is 'eliminated'.
+By repeating this procedure, we can eliminate all but one unknown from an equation, leaving a trivially easy solution of the value of the remaining unknown.
+Having found the value of that unknown, we can move to trivially solving any equation involving two unknown provided one of them is the one we have previously solved.
 Continuing this procedure of 'back substitution' will systematically deliver all the unknowns.